afriteknz/k8s-infrastructure/README.md

 - Multi-repo: GitHub (Azure Repos can also be used)
 - GitOps: Application and kubernetes resource deployment will use a pull-based CI/CD approach using ArgoCD (FluxCD is another option)
 - CI/CD: GitHub Actions for AKS/EKS deployment & ArgoCD boostrapping -  (alternatively, Azure DevOps or Jenkins can be used)

-Note** - This solution is based on Azure Kubernetes Service (AKS) and Amazon Elastic Kubernetes Service (Amazon EKS).
-While the core concepts are universally applicable, there are slight variations in implementations across different Kubernetes environments.

 ---
 #### Highlevel deployment steps.